eMedicine Specialties > Emergency Medicine > Special Aspects of Emergency Medicine

 Opioid side effects can be anticipated and treated prophylactically.
 Nausea and vomiting are common in the first few days after initiating treatment.
 An antiemetic such as metoclopramide or a serotonin antagonist is often effective and should be prescribed for the first week or so of narcotic treatment.

 In certain circumstances, specific types of pain may be targeted with relatively specific therapies.
 The mechanism of specific pain relief varies and, in some cases, is not well understood.
-Some pharmacological examples of specific pain treatments are listed below.
+Some pharmacological examples of specific pain treatments are listed in the table below.

 Heating has long been used to relieve muscle, bone, and joint pain.
 The analgesic effect of heat is due in part to increased blood flow and also decreasing joint stiffness.
 Heat also induces mental relaxation and relieves stress.
 Hot packs, heating pads, or hot baths improve cutaneous blood flow and relax muscles and ligaments.

-Psychological treatment may play a long-term role.
-In the ED, recognition of the role of anxiety and depression may lead to referral to a mental health provider or to pharmacologic treatment with anxiolytics or antidepressants.
+Treatment of psychological disorders may play a role in pain management.
 Both anxiety and depression can decrease pain thresholds and increase opioid requirements.
+The ED diagnosis of anxiety or depression may require referral to a mental health provider or pharmacologic treatment with anxiolytics or antidepressants.
 Anxiolytics can be an extremely important adjunct in achieving pain control acutely, and anxiolytics or antidepressants may play a bigger role in the management of chronic pain.

 Emergency Department Care - Dyspnea

-Patients with end-stage lung disease or congestive heart failure are invariably dyspneic, and 75% of all dying patients experience dyspnea.
+Patients with end-stage lung disease or CHF are invariably dyspneic, and 75% of all dying patients experience dyspnea.
 This may represent a progression of their disease or a complicating illness.
-In cases of disease progression, when the patient desires no further treatments for the primary condition, palliation is appropriate.
-Patients may already be using supplemental oxygen, and the oxygen concentration may be increased or oxygen therapy begun.
+In cases of disease progression, palliation is appropriate when the patient desires no further treatment for the primary condition.
+A simple intervention may be to begin or increase existing oxygen therapy.
+However, no clear role for supplemental oxygen has been established in the treatment of dyspnea in patients without hypoxemia, and providers should consider the negative effects of oxygen supplementation.
+Symptom control with medications, exercise, behavioral therapy, treatment of associated anxiety, and the use of fans may be more effective and less costly than oxygen therapy.
+[24]

 Emergency Department Care - Gastrointestinal Symptoms

 Regardless of the etiology, up to 90% of patients with terminal illness report constipation.
 Treatment is similar to opioid-induced constipation.
-Bowel obstruction may present as constipation but will have additional signs or symptoms such as vomiting, abdominal pain or distension, or peritoneal signs that point toward the diagnosis.
-If there is doubt, plain abdominal films usually help differentiate simple constipation from obstruction.
+Bowel obstruction may present as constipation but these patients will have additional signs or symptoms such as vomiting, abdominal pain or distension, or peritoneal signs that point toward the diagnosis.
+If the diagnosis is in doubt, plain abdominal films usually help differentiate simple constipation from obstruction.
 More sophisticated imaging, such as CT scanning, should be used rarely in this population.

 Hypercalcemia occurs in 10-20% of patients with lung cancer and is also common in breast cancer and myeloma.
 The most common symptom is constipation.
 Many patients may elect not to treat hypercalcemia in the setting of terminal illness.
 In that case, symptomatic treatment with laxatives and enemas may be helpful.

-Nausea and vomiting are common in patients with cancer, congestive heart failure, end-stage renal disease, and AIDS.
+Nausea and vomiting are common in patients with cancer, CHF, ESRD, and AIDS.
 This may be a reflexive response to bowel distention from constipation, the most common reversible cause.
 The second most commonly identified reversible cause of nausea and vomiting is medications.
 Narcotics often cause nausea and vomiting when treatment is initiated.
 Tolerance usually develops during the first week of treatment.
 An antiemetic such as metoclopramide or a serotonin antagonist may be effective.
 Another narcotic may be substituted.
 If another medication is suspected, it should be discontinued with substitution as needed.
 When no specific etiology is identified, an antiemetic should be used.

 Emergency Department Care - Psychological Symptoms